 We ask a lot from our ski and snowboarding pants.
 They need to resist wind, snow, and maybe even rain.
 They should be comfortable, fashionable, and durable.
 On top of all that, they need to provide versatility for all of the conditions that winter might throw at us.
-Most skiers own a few different jackets and upper layers, but typically only own one pair of ski or snowboard pants.
+Most skiers own a few different jackets and upper layers but typically only own one pair of ski or snowboard pants.
 We mix and match these upper layers to tackle everything from storm days at the resort to hot days in the backcountry, but we expect our single pair of pants to perform in all of these conditions.
 Fortunately, our legs are tough.
 If our legs get a little cold, or wet, or hot, it's not the end of the world.
 Therefore, one pair of pants is usually sufficient for whatever ski weather you'll experience.

 Related: Buying Advice for Ski Pants

 Our selection of pants spans a huge price range, from budget options to pants that command a serious premium.
 The good news is that you can still do very well with low-priced products.
 Except in the gnarliest of weather, the least expensive products we tested can do all you need them to at the resort.
 Weather resistance is what really sets the more expensive products apart.
-To fully guard against every drop of water, every snowflake, and every whisper of wind, well-sealed pants will cost you hundreds of dollars more.
+To fully guard against every drop of water, every snowflake, and every whisper of wind, well-sealed pants almost always cost more.
 With the additional cost also comes some durability improvements, increased ventilation, fashion upgrades, and general refinement.
 That said, all of the pants in this review will protect against most weather that you encounter on the slopes, and the extra features and style found in the more expensive options are ultimately unnecessary to many skiers.

 Weather resistance is our top priority when evaluating ski pants.
 This resistance is a function of both the shell fabric and garment design.
 All the pants we tested have adequate, weather-resistant outer fabrics for bluebird day usage, and many sport completely waterproof fabrics.
 However, the fabric is meaningless without thoughtful design.

-Pants must have separate and tight inner powder cuffs, solid zippers and flaps, and a durable water-repellant (DWR) finish.
+Pants must have separate and tight inner powder cuffs, solid zippers and flaps, and a durable water-repellent (DWR) finish.
 This DWR is what makes water "bead" on the surface of the fabric.
 It blocks light weather and keeps the face fabric dry.
 This is important for weather protection, but it also ensures that the fabric laminate remains breathable.